How to Fix User Profile Cannot Be Loaded Error?

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList

-4. Right-click the subkey with the .bak extension and select Rename.
+4. If a subkey with a .bak extension is present, right-click it and select Rename.

 Checking For Duplicate Entries